-Convinced that all we associate with the name Mary Baker Eddy and her Church would include specific sign-posts relative to any concessions to matter (care of the body and its pains, ritual worship, a last supper, etc.) I continued several years of research for these signposts.
+Convinced that all we associate with the name Mary Baker Eddy and her Church would include specific signposts relative to any concessions to matter (care of the body and its pains, ritual worship, a last supper, etc.) I continued several years of research for these signposts.

 The questions were many: Had God dictated something extra and different from His "complete statement of Christian Science" in 1875?
-Why were the Journals, etc., of

-Mrs. Eddy's time - "designed to put on record the divine Science of Truth"(15) - so difficult to come by and copy?
-Why was her 1898 deed of trust(16) establishing the Publishing Society made subservient, after her departure, to an 1892 deed of trust, when the later deed should normally take precedence?
-Why had Mrs. Eddy resisted changes regarding the need for her signature in the Manual that would have simplified church government after she "should relinquish her place as the head or Leader"?(17) Why should God dictate as an irremovable and perpetual Section of the Manual a prohibition against haunting Mrs. Eddy's drive, when such drive should cease in 1910?(18) Why were the numbers of C. S. B.'s and of Journal practitioners diminishing, let alone just preserving their rate of increase?
-Why was Miscellany withheld until 1913, and why were items added that Mrs. Eddy had not chosen (see official report of the "Committee on General Welfare," 1917)?
-And why was this official report not obtainable?
-Why was Sibyl Wilbur's book enlarged and different from the one Mrs. Eddy approved in 1907?
-Why were there changes in the Manual from the last that appeared in Mrs. Eddy's time (the 88th edition)?
-Why was a section of pages 698-9 in Science and Health omitted after 1910, etc., etc.?
+Why were the Journals, etc., of Mrs Eddy's time - "designed to put on record the divine Science of Truth" (Miscellany 353:10) - so difficult to come by and copy?
+Why was her 1898 Deed of Trust establishing the Publishing Society made subservient, after her departure, to an 1892 Deed of Trust, when the later deed should normally take precedence?
+Why had Mrs Eddy resisted changes regarding the need for her signature in the Manual that would have simplified church government after she "should relinquish her place as the head or Leader" (Manual 72:20)?
+Why should God dictate as an irremovable and perpetual Section of the Manual a prohibition against haunting Mrs Eddy's drive, when such drive should cease in 1910 (Manual 48:12)?
+Why were the numbers of C.S.B's and of Journal practitioners diminishing?
+Why was Miscellany withheld until 1913, and why were items added that Mrs Eddy had not chosen?
+Why was Sibyl Wilbur's book enlarged and different from the one Mrs Eddy approved in 1907?
+Why were there changes in the Manual from the last that appeared in Mrs Eddy's time (the 88th edition)?
+Why was a section of pages 698-9 in Science and Health omitted after 1910, etc., etc?

 There was, no doubt, a sound answer to all these questions, and they are advanced neither in a spirit of accusation, nor of complaint.
-To find the answers, I sought early students, early writings, letters - even studied the buildings Mrs. Eddy had supervised - to try to find her sign-posts to progress beyond concessions made to matter.
-Her writings spoke of these concessions: "Let men think they had killed the body" (19); "Let marriage continue" (later changed to the non-concessive "marriage will continue" (20); "Let (churches be materially organized) in concession to the period."(21) An interesting set of circumstances led me to become close friends with a similar researcher, Gilbert C. Carpenter Jr.
+To find the answers, I sought early students, early writings, letters - even studied the buildings Mrs Eddy had supervised - to try to find her signposts to progress beyond concessions made to matter.
+Her writings spoke of these concessions: "Let men think they had killed the body;" "Let marriage continue" (later changed to the non-concessive "marriage will continue"); "Let (churches be materially organized) in concession to the period."

-Gilbert had long been familiar with the Mrs. Eddy his father had observed daily at Pleasant View, Concord, during a year's period of service under the Manual as her assistant secretary.
+An interesting set of circumstances led me to become close friends with a similar researcher, Gilbert C. Carpenter, Jr. Gilbert had long been familiar with the Mrs Eddy his father had observed daily at Pleasant View, Concord, during a year's period of service under the Manual as her assistant secretary.
 He had listened while his father sought to reconcile such observations with preconceived ideas about the person who could discover Christian Science.
-When some of the incidents which had at first puzzled the father began to find their way into print, both Carpenters wanted to prepare answers to the ill-informed attacks on Mrs. Eddy they foresaw.
+When some of the incidents which had at first puzzled the father began to find their way into print, both Carpenters wanted to prepare answers to the ill-informed attacks on Mrs Eddy that they foresaw.